mfmustamin/mfmustamin.github.io/_posts/2024-08-28-linux-logbook.md

 I found that using anaconda environment is much practice.
 It can be downloaded from: https://www.anaconda.com/download.
 To install the .sh file, we need to give permission by: chmod +x file_name.sh.
 The installation is executed by: ./file_name.sh.
 </p>
 <p>
-The conda environment can be activated by going to its directory and type: conda activate.
+The conda environment can be activated by going to its directory and type: source bin/activate.
 </p>
 <p>
 I run the notebook by going to home directory and execute: jupyter-notebook.